ebemunk/blog/content/2021-12-01-playmates/index.md

 ## Body-Mass Index

 Body-Mass Index, aka BMI relates your weight to your height.
 As noted in [CDC page](https://www.cdc.gov/obesity/adult/defining.html), it is a screening tool for weight-related risks.
 For some healthy people, and especially athletes, BMI is known to be inaccurate.
-Note that, it is a _screening tool_ and not a diagnosis of body fat or health.
+Note that it is a _screening tool_ and not a diagnosis of body fat or health.

-That said, it's useful to see trends in BMI among Playmates, especially since it can be relatively accurate for populations.
 [CDC NCHS](https://www.cdc.gov/nchs/data/series/sr_03/sr03-046-508.pdf) has results from 2015-2018 among a sample population, so we can compare the average 20-29 year old woman to the average Playmate.

 <div>
   <div class="viz-title">Straddling the line</div>
   <div class="viz-subtitle">More than half of Playmates are Underweight, 48% are in the Healthy range.
-There are only 2 other playmates (<1%) in any other category.
+There are only 2 other Playmates (<1%) in any other category.
 The difference of the averages between US women and Playmates is staggering.</div>
   <div id="viz-bmi"></div>
 </div>